deusprogrammer/zelda2-randomizer-react/NOTES.md

 <THE ANSWER>
 Get map number in accumulator
 Load world into Y ($0707)
-If world isn't 0, then skip ahead to $CF60
-If world is 0, then set accumulator to 0
+If world isn't 0, then skip ahead to multiplying accumulator If world is 0, then set accumulator to 0 (clearing the map number) Multiply accumulator by 2
 Multiply accumulator by 2
-Multiply accumulator by 2
-Add value at memory location $3B (current map page) to accumulator Transfer the accumulator to Y
+Add value at memory location $3B (current map page) to accumulator (to get exit nearest your map page) Transfer the accumulator to Y
 Load data from connectivity table with offet Y
 </THE ANSWER>